Touchy!

-"Touchy!" (also known simply as "Touchy") is a song by Norwegian band A-ha, released on 15 August 1988 as the third single from their third studio album, Stay on These Roads (1988).
+"Touchy!" (also known simply as "Touchy") is a song by Norwegian synth-pop band A-ha, released on 15 August 1988 as the third single from their third studio album, Stay on These Roads (1988).

 Critical reception

 Pan-European magazine Music & Media wrote, "Being tipped by many Euro-DJs for months now, this highly commercial track just cannot fail."

 Music video

 The accompanying music video for "Touchy!" was directed by Kevin Moloney in France, and shows the band at a beach resort, interspersed with black-and-white footage of singer Morten Harket and the other members miming the song.